Invisible for decades

 Following the 1987 sharemarket crash there were many suspicions of corporate crime.
 In response the government set up the Serious Fraud Office (SFO) in 1990.
 Staffed by investigators with backgrounds in law, accountancy and senior police work, its investigative powers are considerable.
 If the office suspects that a serious fraud may have been committed they can require any person to produce documents or to reveal where they are located.
 Lawyers, accountants and other professionals cannot refuse on the basis of client confidentiality, and unlike interviewees in other investigations, there is no right to remain silent.
 The Minister of Police is responsible for the Serious Fraud Office but the government has no influence over its investigations.

 The establishment of the office with its very wide-ranging powers and staff of specialists, lifted the lid on white-collar crime.
-One of its first investigations resulted in Allan Hawkins, executive chairman of Equiticorp, being sentenced in 1992 to six years imprisonment for stealing $88 million.
+One of its first investigations resulted in Allan Hawkins, executive chair of Equiticorp, being sentenced in 1992 to six years imprisonment for stealing $88 million.
 Many more prosecutions of company directors, lawyers, politicians, bureaucrats and accountants occurred over the 1990s and in the early 21st century.

 In 2018 the SFO had 50 full-time staff, the majority of whom were front line, and received 831 complaints in 2016/17.
 Between 2014 and 2016 the total value of fraud for cases prosecuted by the SFO exceeded $150 million – an average fraud value per prosecuted case of over $8 million.